 Tax Class Change After Marriage

 In case you recently got married, congratulations!
 Your registration office will automatically forward your data change to the financial authorities in Germany.
-After a wedding, the Finanzamt will change both spouses’ tax class to tax class IV by default, regardless of whether one spouse is not earning any income or significantly less than the other.
+After a wedding, the Finanzamt will change both spouses’ tax class to tax class 4 by default, regardless of whether one spouse is not earning any income or significantly less than the other.

 Related Guide: Getting Married In Germany – The Ultimate Guide For Expats